14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 4/2 Fencible Drive, Howick

-Yes, it’s a little outside the city – but definitely worth the drive!
-This heritage theatre has a history dating back to the 1930s with renovated seating and a new location in Howick.
-Monterey Cinemas is a great-value-for-money boutique cinema showing both the latest Blockbuster releases and more alternative content such as Met Operas, National Theatres and Live Concerts.
+Yes, it’s a little outside the city – but worth the drive!
+This heritage theatre dates back to the 1930s, with renovated seating and a new location in Howick.
+Monterey Cinemas is a great-value-for-money boutique cinema showing both the latest Blockbuster releases and more alternative content such as Met Operas, National Theatres, and Live Concerts.

-It’s a fun vintage spot to stop in a catch a movie for those out East or anyone looking to soak up some Auckland cinema history.
-It is owned by the Kelly Rogers and David Ross, who started, and then sold, Rialto Cinemas.
+It’s a fun vintage spot to stop and catch a movie for those out East or anyone looking to soak up some Auckland cinema history.
+It is owned by Kelly Rogers and David Ross, who started and sold Rialto Cinemas.
 They also own Bridgeway Cinema in Northcote and have recently rebranded the Berkeley Cinema in Takapuna as Monterey.

 What we loved most: The upmarket location right in the heart of Howick.